abdoghazy2015/CTF-Write-Ups/ångstromCTF/2023/Web/hallmark/Readme.md

 <br>

-### But as you see, it's filtered so i tried to see the request at burp suite
+### But as you see, it seems to be filtered so i tried to see the request at burp suite

 <br>